 Risks associated with amniocentesis are as follows:

 Arizona Center for Fertility Studies recommends that chromosome/genetic amniocentesis should only be offered when the test results may have a significant impact on the management of the pregnancy or the desire to continue the pregnancy.
 The decision to do an amniocentesis is an extremely important one, especially in reproductive medicine.
 Because the potential complications of amniocentesis can result in losing a normal pregnancy, and everything that the woman went through to achieve that pregnancy, the risks versus the benefits, needs to be carefully weighed.
-Arizona Center for Fertility Studies believes, that the decision to terminate a pregnancy secondary to a chromosome abnormality like Downs Syndrome, is an extremely difficult and sometimes emotionally painful one, involving so many emotional, religious, spiritual, psychological and ethnic aspects.
-It is a decision that the couple needs to make alone or with family, and the clinic needs to be non-judgemental and support whatever decision they make.
+Arizona Center for Fertility Studies believes, that the decision to terminate a pregnancy secondary to a chromosome abnormality like Downs Syndrome, is an extremely difficult and sometimes emotionally painful one, involving so many emotional, religious, spiritual, psychological, and ethnic aspects.
+It is a decision that the couple needs to make alone or with family, and the clinic needs to be non-judgmental and support whatever decision they make.

 If the AFP and TNL are both normal, there is an 85% chance that the baby is normal and does not have Downs Syndrome.
 The couple needs to weigh those odds against their risk of having a Downs Syndrome baby and the risk of complications from having the procedure before making their decision.